albertojuanL/kafkajs-buffer/README.md

 };
 ```

-To gracefully shut down your process, you must first flush the buffer.
+To gracefully shut down your process, you must firstly flush the buffer.
 It will send any remaining message in its internal queue.
+Remember to wait until the buffer is flushed.

 ```typescript
 await producerBuffer.flush();